THE PRECOLONIAL FILIPINOS

 Historical accounts proved that there was a unifying spirit among the ancient Filipinos and their neighboring allied nations to go against the unstoppable Castilian army in the 16th-century Southeast Asia.

-It can be observed that the Tagalog nobles had inspired or planned the inter-island concerted attack against the Spanish Regime in 1589.
-This is strongly plausible, for all of them were connected by trade: the Tagalogs, the Japanese, the Bruneians, the Tausugs, the Maguindanaons, and the Visayans, and even the natives of Cagayan Valley (who had access to the much-coveted Igorot gold) were bartering before the coming of the Spanish conquerors.
+It can be observed that the Tagalog nobles might have inspired or planned the interisland concerted attack against the Spanish Regime in 1589.
+This is strongly plausible, for all of them were connected by trade: the Tagalogs, the Japanese, the Bruneians, the Tausugs, the Maguindanaons, and the Visayans, and even the natives of Cagayan Valley — who had access to the much-coveted Igorot gold — were bartering before the coming of the Spanish conquerors.

 - Francisco, Carlos.
-Presentation of Santo Niño in Cebu, 1965.
+(1965).
+Presentation of Santo Niño in Cebu.
 Manila: National Museum of the Philippines.

 - Scott, William Henry.
+(1974).
 The Discovery of the Igorots: Spanish Contacts with the Pagans of Northern Luzon.
-Quezon City: New Day Publishers, 2006.
+Quezon City: New Day Publishers.

-- Sitoy, T. Valentino Jr. A History of Christianity in the Philippines: The Initial Encounter, Volume 1.
-Quezon City: New Day Publishers, 1988.
+- Sitoy, T. Valentino Jr. (1985).
+A History of Christianity in the Philippines: The Initial Encounter.
+Quezon City: New Day Publishers.

-Patronage Note: If our culturally driven endeavors inspire you to learn more about our country’s noble heritage, please consider becoming one of our sustaining patrons, click here and support.
+Patronage Note: If our culturally driven endeavors inspire you and give you joy, please consider becoming one of our sustaining patrons.
+Click here for more information.
 Join the Revolution!
 This is a public service, an educational campaign of Datu Press®.